Still have questions? Leave a comment

 Enter your email id to get the downloadable right in your inbox!

 No dissertation (or research paper) is complete without the methods section.
-This is where all the meat is, since this is the chapter where you enumerate how you carried out your research.
+Since this is the chapter where you enumerate how you carried out your research, this is where all the meat is!
 Here’s where you clearly lay out the steps you have taken to test your hypothesis or research problem.
 Conventionally, this is Chapter 3 in your dissertation, before you detail the results of the study and after you provide a literature review for your research problem.

 Let’s take a closer look at how this is done!

 Before we get into the details of this chapter, let’s get one thing out of the way.
 For the novice researcher, “methods” and “methodology” in research may seem one and the same.
 But to equate the two is a folly that you must quickly rid yourself of.
 (Don’t worry, we’ve made such mistakes too; we were all once in the dark.)

 The research methodology or design is the overall strategy and rationale that you used to carry out the research.
 Methodology in research is important because it determines the broader framework of the whole project, and will be defined on terms such as qualitative vs. quantitative, descriptive, analytical, and exploratory.